In 2008, I graduated with my masters degree in Marriage and Family Therapy.

 Although a number of therapists provide supervision, this service is only advertised on their client-facing website.
 Directories exist but there’s often no way to see rates, specialties or to know if the supervisor is accepting new supervisees – unless you call each one of them.

-And, if you think about it, the timing makes perfect sense.
+If you think about it, the timing makes perfect sense.

 At Motivo, we often hear stories from pre-licensed therapists who tell us, “I was literally about to give up.
 It was just too hard, too expensive, too burdensome.”